 2. Watch for Patterns

-Dr. Harvey Karp, author of Happiest Baby On The Block, recommends being flexible during this transition time.
-For instance, if your toddler no longer naps in the afternoon, they’ll be more tired at the end of the day.
-The will most likely lead to an earlier bedtime to help them get the appropriate amount of sleep.
-Responding to their changed sleep cycle could also result in the need for an
+Dr. Harvey Karp, author of Happiest Baby on the Block, recommends being flexible during this transition time.
+Adjustments will be required.
+If your toddler no longer naps in the afternoon, this will most likely lead to rescheduling afternoon activities, moving up the dinner hour, and setting an earlier bedtime.

 3. Don’t Give Up Too Quickly

 The key ingredient to a successful nap transition is patience.
-Be mindful of your child’s schedule and carefully watch their demeanor.
-Look for signs that they’re getting (or not getting) enough sleep.
-Know that transitioning is an ongoing process that often involves one step forward and two steps back.
-Be flexible and rest assured that like most childhood milestones, you and your child will move through it together, right on time.
+Know that this ongoing process often involves one step forward and two steps back.
+Rest assured that like most childhood milestones, you and your child will move through it together, right on time.